Mighty Aphrodite: Plot

 At the ruins of an ancient Greek theatre in Taormina, Sicily, a Greek chorus introduces and narrates the story of Lenny Weinrib.
 Lenny is a sportswriter in Manhattan, married to the ambitious art curator Amanda.
 The couple adopts a baby boy and names him Max.
 As Lenny spends more time with Max it becomes evident that the child is remarkably gifted.
 Intrigued, Lenny becomes obsessed with uncovering the identity of Max's biological mother.

 After an extensive search Lenny discovers that Max's biological mother is a prostitute and part-time porn star who goes by various names.
-She reveals her birth name as Leslie Ash and expresses her preference for being called Linda because it means ‘pretty’ in Spanish.
-Lenny arranges to meet Linda at her apartment but doesn't engage in any intimate activities.
+She reveals her birth name as Leslie Ash and expresses her preference for being called Linda because it means "pretty" in Spanish.
+Lenny arranges to meet Linda at her apartment but does not engage in any intimate activities.
 Instead he encourages her to leave her current lifestyle behind and pursue a more wholesome life.
 Linda reacts angrily, returning Lenny's money and demanding that he leave.

 Undeterred, Lenny remains determined to befriend Linda and improve her circumstances.
-He successfully helps Linda escape her abusive pimp and then tries to match her up with a boxer named Kevin.
+He helps Linda escape her abusive pimp and then tries to match her up with a boxer named Kevin.
 Initially they seem like a well-matched couple but their relationship sours when Kevin discovers Linda's background.

-Meanwhile Lenny and Amanda's marriage begins to falter owing to Lenny's preoccupation with Linda, Amanda's career ambitions and her affair with her colleague Jerry.
+Meanwhile Lenny and Amanda's marriage begins to falter owing to Lenny's preoccupation with Linda, Amanda's career ambitions, and her affair with her colleague Jerry.
 Amanda eventually confesses to Lenny that she wants to explore her relationship with Jerry.
-However Lenny and Linda find solace in each other following their respective breakups and end up consummating their relationship.
+However, Lenny and Linda find solace in each other following their respective breakups and end up consummating their relationship.
 The next day, though, Lenny reconciles with Amanda, realizing that they are still deeply in love.

 Linda unsuccessfully tries to win back Kevin.
 While driving back to Manhattan she witnesses a helicopter landing and offers a lift to the pilot, Don.
 The Greek chorus reveals that Linda and Don will eventually marry, although Linda is now pregnant with Lenny's child.
 About a year later Linda (with her infant daughter) and Lenny (with Max) meet by chance in a toy store.
 Unaware of the connection, Linda expresses her gratitude to Lenny for his help and leaves him stunned.
 In conclusion, the Greek chorus performs a lively song and dance routine.